 Also food related – don’t miss the delicious local dish of pizzoccheri – squares of wholemeal pasta.
 The bresaola, cured beef that’s very finely sliced, is also yummy.
-Great food to fill up on after a day out riding the Pass!
+Great food to fill up on after a day of dealing with that Stelvio climb profile!

 - Don’t miss our ride guides to the Stelvio (from Bormio) and Stelvio (from Prato) – plus our Stelvio two sides loop and Gavia and Mortirolo loop.

-- Check out our ultimate guide to cycling the Stelvio region, which is packed full of free information on rides, accommodation, when to go and more!
+- Check out our ultimate guide to cycling the Stelvio region, which is packed full of free information on rides, bike hire, when to go and more!

 Have you ridden the Stelvio?

 Are you planning to ride it?
 Share your stories in the comments below!